 Wicca is an earth-centered European magical tradition that gained popularity when a man named Gerald Gardner wrote several publications on the subject in the 1940s-50s.
 Though his writing is considered controversial, he is still credited with bringing Wicca to the public eye.
 While the religion has changed somewhat in the years since it was first [...]

-Recognized by people around the world, the ancient symbol of the pentagram is often feared and widely misunderstood.
+One of the most widely misunderstood symbol - the pentagram - is often feared by many.
 From the Greek word “pente”, meaning five and “gramma”, meaning letter, the pentagram is a triple triangle that forms an interior pentagon.
 This simple, five-pointed star has a rich and varied history.
-Used by ancient Chinese and Japanese religions to symbolize [...]
+This symbol was believed to contain magical properties and was [...]

 Despite what many believe, Wicca is a peaceful, harmonious and balanced way of life.
 It promotes oneness with all that exists as well as with the divine.
 Those who practice Wicca have a deep appreciation of anything natural, whether it is a sunset, the dew on the grass in the early morning or the colorful [...]

-Rue, which is also known as ruda or the queen of herbs, is native to the Mediterranean area.
-It has been used in magic rituals since antiquity.
-The ancient Romans believed rue could protect the user from the evil eye.
-The rue herb is used for protection.
-It can be used in baths and candles, [...]
+Rue, also known as ruda or the queen of herbs, is native to the Mediterranean area.
+It has been used in magic rituals since ancient times as Romans believed rue could protect the user from the evil eye.
+Nowadays, rue herb is used for protection against hexes and curses.
+It can be used in baths [...]